Learn how to identify strategies for supporting young learners and how parents can collaborate effectively within an emergency remote teaching context

 - Reflect on how parents and guardians can collaborate effectively within an emergency remote teaching context

 A certificate of completion will be sent to successful participants.
-Successful completion can be achieved a) by attending the online session or b) completing the learning task assigned.
+Successful completion can be achieved by completing the learning task assigned.

 Questions you may have